gsuuon/note.nvim/README.md

   . sub task
 ```

 Items are indentation scoped - a newline and 2 spaces deeper indent followed by a marker starts a child item scope.
 An item can contain any text on the same line, which becomes the item content.
-Items can also contain body content (any freeform text) as long as it doesn't start with a marker character.
+Items can also have a body (any text after the first line) as long as it doesn't start with a marker character or section header.
 Item bodies can contain code blocks with markdown style codefences.
 > [!IMPORTANT]
 > Each indent level is 2 spaces and each scope can only be one level deeper than the previous one.